"we need no wings to go in search of God but have only to find a place where we can be alone and look upon God present within us."

 Lectio Divina is an authentic source of Christian spirituality recommended by the Carmelite Rule.
 Carmelites practise it every day, to grow in the surpassing knowledge of Christ.
 In this way to put into practice the Apostle Paul’s commandment: “Let the sword of the spirit, the Word of God, live abundantly in your mouth and in your hearts; and whatever you must do, do it in the name of the Lord.”

-If you are interested or have any questions please call the Carmelite Centre on 03 9690 5430 or contact us online.
+If you are interested or have any questions please contact the Carmelite Centre through the contact us form or by direct email or phone 03 9690 5430

 Download Lectio Divina for each day of this month here.